Andrew Benintendi Player Props: White Sox vs. Twins

 Andrew Benintendi At The Plate

-- Benintendi has picked up a hit in eight of 10 games this year, with multiple hits three times.
+- Benintendi has reached base via a hit in nine games this year (of 11 played), and had multiple hits in three of those games.

 - Benintendi has driven in a run twice this season, but just one in each of those games.